Zora Neale Hurston: College and graduate studies

-Hurston left Howard in 1924, and in 1925 was offered a scholarship by Barnard trustee Annie Nathan Meyer to Barnard College of Columbia University, a women's college, where she was the sole black student.
-While she was at Barnard, she conducted ethnographic research with noted anthropologist Franz Boas of Columbia University, and later studied with him as a graduate student.
+In 1925 Hurston was offered a scholarship by Barnard trustee Annie Nathan Meyer to Barnard College of Columbia University.
+She was the sole Black student in this women's college.

+Hurston assisted Meyer in crafting the play Black Souls; which is considered one of the first "lynching dramas" written by a white woman.
+She conducted ethnographic research with anthropologist Franz Boas of Columbia University and later studied with him as a graduate student.
 She also worked with Ruth Benedict and fellow anthropology student Margaret Mead.
-Hurston received her B.A. in anthropology in 1928, when she was 37.
+Hurston received her B.A. in anthropology in 1928.

-Hurston had met Charlotte Osgood Mason, a philanthropist and literary patron, who became interested in her work and career.
-She had supported other African-American authors, such as Langston Hughes and Alain Locke, who had recommended Hurston to her; however, she also tried to direct their work.
-Mason supported Hurston's travel to the South for research from 1927 to 1932, with a stipend of $200 per month.
+Alain Locke recommended Hurston to Charlotte Osgood Mason, a philanthropist and literary patron who had supported Locke and other African-American authors, such as Langston Hughes; however, she also tried to direct their work.
+Mason became interested in Hurston's work and supported her travel in the South for research from 1927 to 1932 with a stipend of $200 per month.
 In return, she wanted Hurston to give her all the material she collected about Negro music, folklore, literature, hoodoo, and other forms of culture.
+Hurston's 1927-1932 travel in the South was also backed by the Association for the Study of Negro Life (now known as the Association for the Study of African American Life and History) and the American Folklore Society, which awarded her grants totaling $1,400.

-At the same time, Hurston had to try to satisfy Boas as her academic adviser.
-Boas was a cultural relativist and wanted to overturn ideas ranking cultures in a hierarchy of values.
+At the same time, Hurston needed to satisfy Boas as her academic adviser.
+Boas was a cultural relativist who wanted to overturn ideas about ranking cultures in a hierarchy of values.

-After graduating from Barnard, Hurston studied for two years as a graduate student in anthropology at Columbia University, working further with Boas during this period.
-Living in Harlem in the 1920s, Hurston had befriended poets Langston Hughes and Countee Cullen, among several other writers.
+After graduating from Barnard, Hurston spent two years as a graduate student in anthropology, working with Boas at Columbia University.
+Living in Harlem in the 1920s, Hurston befriended writers including Langston Hughes and Countee Cullen.
 Her apartment, according to some accounts, was a popular spot for social gatherings.
-Around this time, Hurston also had a few early literary successes, including placing in short-story and playwriting contests in Opportunity: A Journal of Negro Life, published by the National Urban League.
+Around this time, Hurston had a few literary successes, placing in short-story and playwriting contests in Opportunity: A Journal of Negro Life, published by the National Urban League.

-Marriages
+Personal life

-In 1927, Hurston married Herbert Sheen, a jazz musician and a former teacher at Howard; he later became a physician.
+In 1927, Hurston married Herbert Sheen, a jazz musician and a former teacher at Howard.
+He later went to medical school and became a physician.
 Their marriage ended in 1931.

 In 1935, Hurston was involved with Percy Punter, a graduate student at Columbia University.
 He inspired the character of Tea Cake in Their Eyes Were Watching God.

 In 1939, while Hurston was working for the WPA in Florida, she married Albert Price.
-The marriage ended after a few months, but they did not divorce until 1943.
+They separated after a few months, but did not divorce until 1943.

 The following year, Hurston married James Howell Pitts of Cleveland.
 That marriage, too, lasted less than a year.

 Hurston twice lived in a cottage in Eau Gallie, Florida: in 1929 and again in 1951.